hydra3333/Smart_Stay_Awake_2/README.md

 ```cmd
 Smart_Stay_Awake_2.exe
 ```
-The app starts in Indefinite mode and runs until you quit it manually.
+The app starts in Indefinite mode and runs until you quit it manually or the system restarts.

 **Run for a specific duration:**
 ```cmd